Skip to Content

 Palo on the Disney Cruise Line

-There are two different meals offered at Palo – a brunch that includes a buffet and a menu, and a dinner which is also a la carte.
-You’ll pay one fee for dining at Palo – you don’t purchase by the item.
-As always, wine and other alcohol is offered at an additional fee.
+There are two different meals offered at Palo – both a brunch and a dinner.
+You’ll pay one fee for brunch at Palo – you don’t purchase by the item.
+Dinner is either an a la carte menu or a (Prezzo Fisso) prix fixe menu option.
+As always, wine and other alcohol (other than the complimentary bellini at brunch) are offered at an extra cost.

 Making Reservations for Palo on the Disney Cruise Line

-Reservations are required for Palo, and you can make them before you cruise based upon your Castaway Club level, like shore excursions.
+Reservations are required for Palo, and you can make them before you cruise based on your Castaway Club level, like shore excursions.
 Reservations may also be available once you board the ship, but to get the best times and dates, it’s best to do it in advance.
+Brunch is especially popular.

 In the past, you could only book a Palo dinner once per sailing, but you can now book twice.
 To do that, you’ll need to make one of the reservations for the first night of your cruise.
-I generally prefer not to do that, however, because I always like meeting my serving team on the first night.
+I generally prefer not to do that, however, because I always like meeting my serving team on embarkation day.

 Cancellation fees do apply, so make sure that you understand the policy before booking.
-There is also a dress code so be sure to read that before you go. (as of writing this, the official policy states that tank tops, swimsuits, swimsuit cover-ups, shorts, hats, cut-offs, torn clothing, t-shirts with offensive language and/or graphics, flip-flops and tennis shoes are not allowed).
+There is also a dress code so be sure to read that before you go.
 You’ll want to pack the appropriate clothes before your vacation.
-I usually wear a nice sundress.
+I usually wear a nice sundress and my husband wears dress pants with a collared shirt.

 Brunch at Palo on the Disney Cruise Line